samadeusfp/PRETSA/README.md

 python generate_baseline_log.py <fileName> <k> <t>
 ```

 To compare the fitness and precision of the event logs we used ProM.
-The calculate the statistcs of event logs( e.g. number of variants in the log) we run the script *calculateDatasetStatistics.py*:
+The calculate the statistcs of event logs( e.g. number of variants in the log) we run the script *calculateDatasetStatistics.py*.
+Alternatively we can run the script *calculateBaselineStatistics.py* and *calculatePRETSAEventLogStatistics.py* to save the number of variants in the PRETSA/baseline event logs into a csv-file:
 ```
 python calculateDatasetStatustics.py <fileName>
+python calculatBaselineEventLogStatistics.py <dictName>
+python calculatePRETSAEventLogStatistics.py <dictName>
 ```